 Tired of litigation and pouring over contracts and bylaws, I was yearning for more one-on-one contact with my clients.
 I transitioned to Estate and Elder Law to realize this more purposeful career in assisting families achieve their objectives.
 Whether it is ensuring their legacy with the subsequent generations, protecting assets or simply proving peace of mind that their affairs are in order; each client has individual objectives and requires individual solutions.
 I educate all of my clients on the issues and options relating to the increasing costs of long term care in my planning.
 My time and knowledge spent on bank boards and working with companies and investors has given me a strong knowledge of finances.
 Estate planning is more than just the documents, it is a team process, that includes working with financial advisors and tax advisors to ensure that the documents we produce work.
 I have a strong commitment to my clients that their plans will work the way they are intended to work.

-I am a member of Wealth Counsel, the premier nationwide Estate Planning Lawyer group that provides state-of-the-art tools, training and support resources to lawyers so that they can provide the highest quality service to their clients.
+Sean Curran is a member of Life Care Planning Law Firm Association, the premier nationwide Life Care Planning group that provides state-of-the-art tools, training and support resources to lawyers so that they can provide the highest quality service to their clients.
 I am also a member of the Pennsylvania Bar Association, the Berks County Bar Association, The Berks County Estate Planning Council, as well as other community groups.
 I am married to Georgina Anderson of Pottstown, Pennsylvania and together we have four children, Patrick, Lucy, Molly and Jack and live in Wyomissing, Pennsylvania.
-I like to spend time with my family, supporting my children in their various sports and other activities (baseball is a favorite) and cultivating my garden.
+I enjoy spending time with my family, mountain biking and hiking.

 What is an Estate Planning Attorney?